 This sheet is about exposure to or having a West Nile Virus infection in pregnancy or while breastfeeding.
 This information is based on available published literature.
 It should not take the place of medical care and advice from your healthcare provider.

 What is West Nile virus (WNV)?

-WNV is a virus that can infect humans, birds, mosquitoes, horses and some other mammals.
-It is commonly found in Africa, West Asia and the Middle East.
-Since 1999, WNV has been found in North America.
+WNV is a virus that can infect humans, birds, mosquitoes, horses, and some other mammals.
+It is commonly found in Africa, West Asia, and the Middle East.
+WNV has been reported in North America since 1999.

 What are the symptoms of WNV?

 The time from bite to the start of symptoms (incubation period) is usually 2 to 14 days.
 Most people (8 out of 10) infected with WNV will have no symptoms.
 About 20% (1 in 5) of people who are infected will develop fever with other symptoms such as headache, body aches, joint pain, vomiting, diarrhea, or rash.